jacquuouille/powerbi_promotional_campaign/README.md

 ## 👉 Recommandations
  1. **Target female customers and older age groups** (most engaged segments that spend the most), which should further boost revenue.
  2. **Leverage social to boost the overall view rate**.
- 3. **Redifine offer terms** to optinise results
+ 3. **Redifine offer terms** to optinise results:
-    - Send offers every 3-4 days to increase average daily revenue (instead than weekly)
+    - Send offers every 3-4 days to increase average daily revenue (instead than weekly).
-    - Set offer redemption periods to 7-10 days to maximize redemption
+    - Set offer redemption periods to 7-10 days to maximize redemption.
     - Reduce the spent requirement for BOGO offers (not more than $5), and limit all offers to a maximum of $10.

 ## 🛠️ Technology Stack